Study and Examination Regulations for the Doctoral Degree Study Programmes

 System of Studies and Doctoral Degree Study Programmes

-(1) These Study and Examination Regulations for the Doctoral Degree study programmes of the University of Economics, Prague (hereafter: the “Study and Examination Regulations for the DDSP”) apply to students on the doctoral degree study programmes organised by the faculties of the University of Economics, Prague (hereafter: the VŠE) in collaboration with the Office for Science and Research of the VŠE, unless otherwise stipulated by another VŠE internal regulation.
+(1) These Study and Examination Regulations for the Doctoral Degree study programmes of the Prague University of Economics and Business (hereafter: the “Study and Examination Regulations for the DDSP”) apply to students on the doctoral degree study programmes organised by the faculties of the Prague University of Economics and Business (hereafter: the VŠE) in collaboration with the Office for Science and Research of the VŠE, unless otherwise stipulated by another VŠE internal regulation.

 (2) The studies are organized within the framework of the Act 111/1998 Coll.
 (Amended and Consolidated) on Higher Education Institutions, and on Amendments and Supplements to some other acts (hereafter: “the Act”).

 Doctoral Studies Board